etn-ccis/blui-automation/pxb-tag/README.md

 | `-b`   | (default: dev) The branch you are on. |
 | `-s`   | (default: '') The tag suffix.         |

 > The branch flag is used to determine whether a latest package can be published.
-Latest packages may only be published for the master branch (-b master).
+Tags may only be created for the master branch (-b master).